-You will be set up in a similar fashion to a pap smear but on a specialised X-ray table.
-You will be assisted by a female nurse.
-A Radiologist, Nurse and Radiographer will be present throughout the procedure.
-We do our best to have female staff for these tests, however some of our Specialist Radiologists are Male.
-This can be confirmed and checked at time of booking.
+You will lie on your back on the x-ray table, positioned with your knees raised and bent (for example with similar positioning as required for a pap smear test).
+You will be assisted by a female nurse and a radiologist, nurse and radiographer will be present for the procedure.
+Although we try to have female staff for these tests, some of our radiologists are male.
+This can be confirmed at time of booking.

-A speculum is inserted into the vagina to allow the Radiologist to visualise the cervix.
-A small catheter is inserted into the uterus through the cervix and dye is injected.
-The X-ray machine is used to take pictures of the dye in the uterus and fallopian tubes.
-At time of injection you may experience mild discomfort and cramping similar to period pain.
+A speculum is inserted into the vagina to allow the radiologist to visualise the cervix.
+A small catheter is inserted into the uterus through the cervix, and dye is injected.
+The x-ray machine is used to take pictures of the dye in the uterus and fallopian tubes.
+At the time of injection, you may experience mild discomfort and cramping similar to period pain.

-Upon completion of the test the catheter and speculum are removed.
+Once the test is done, the catheter and speculum are removed.

-Occasionally some women have discomfort and spotting up to 48hrs post procedure.
-A sanitary napkin is provided if bleeding occurs.
-If you experience any discharge that is abnormal for you please consult your GP.
+Occasionally, some women have discomfort and spotting (minor bleeding) up to 48 hours after the procedure.
+A sanitary napkin (pad) is provided if bleeding occurs.
+If you experience any discharge that is abnormal for you, please see your GP.

 Before your Scan

-At time of booking you will be asked when your last menstrual cycle was.
-The procedure is performed in the first 10 days of your menstrual cycle (after bleeding has finished).
-This is done to ensure that you are not pregnant at the time of the procedure.
+When you book, you will be asked when your last menstrual cycle was.
+The procedure is done in the first ten days of your menstrual cycle (after bleeding has finished).
+This is to ensure you are not pregnant at the time of the procedure.

 Are you ready to make your X-Ray appointment?